Kirkwood School

-The original school, built in 1906, was designed by architects Bruce, Everett and Hayes.
+The original school, built in 1906, was designed by the architects Bruce, Everett and Hayes.
 The largest building in the campus is the main school building (1922) which was expanded in 1924 and 1928.
-The campus also includes a cafeteria building (1950), and a library building (1964).
+The campus also includes a cafeteria building (1950) and a library building (1964).

-The main Kirkwood school building is a two-story, H-shaped building with Colonial Revival style, designed by John F. Downing and completed in 1922.
+The main Kirkwood school building is a two-story, H-shaped building in the Colonial Revival style, designed by John F. Downing and completed in 1922.

 The 1928 expansion added eight classrooms to the north side of the main building, and was designed by G. Lloyd Preacher.
 It continued the main building's "double-loaded corridor with flanking classrooms" in compatible Colonial Revival style.

 Desegregation of the school began in 1965.
 All eighteen teachers and nearly all of the 500 white students transferred out.
-In 1967 the Kirkwood neighborhood area became predominantly African American.
+In 1967, the Kirkwood neighborhood area became predominantly African American.